simatec/ioBroker.solax/README.md

 <span><img src="docs/en/img/webif.png"></span>

 In the web interface you go to the "System" tab and you will find the currently installed firmware version there.<br>
-If the version is greater than 2.033.20 and smaler than 3.001, you can flash the correct version in the same tab via the "Update Firmware (.usb)" menu item.
+If the version is greater than 2.033.20 (Wifi-Pocket V1/V2) and smaler than 3.001 (Wifi-Pocket V3), you can flash the correct version in the same tab via the "Update Firmware (.usb)" menu item.

 You can download version 2.033.20 from the following link: